-Violation by one of the parties.
+munications may be held, on the theatre of war, with the population and with each other.
 ARTICLE 40.
 Any serious violation of the armistice by one of the parties gives the other party the right to denounce it, and even, in case of urgency, to recommence hostilities at once.

 By private individuals.
 ARTICLE 41.
 A violation of the terms of the armistice by private individuals acting on their own initiative, only confers the right of demanding the punishment of the offenders, and, if necessary, indemnity for the losses sustained.